 2. FSL Program Quality

-It is the position of CPF Ontario that French Second Language (FSL) programs deliver high quality language experiences for JK-12 and post-secondary students with relevant and authentic resources, access to information technology and media, qualified proficient staff, and cultural enhancement.
+It is the position of CPF Ontario that French Second Language (FSL) programs deliver high quality language experiences for JK-12 and post-secondary students with relevant and authentic resources, access to information technology and media, qualified proficient staff, and social and cultural enhancement.

 It is the position of CPF Ontario that the Ministry of Education and school boards be accountable for FSL policy, programming, student achievement, and be transparent in their allocation and expenditure of federal and provincial FSL funds.
 Consultation should be open, inclusive, and documented.